Jump to:

 Patho-anatomy/physiology

 The rate of lymph production may be accelerated due to increased capillary permeability, venous hypertension, decreased capillary oncotic pressure, or increased lymphatic oncotic pressure.
-Lymph removal can be adversely affected by heritable lymph vessel malformation (primary lymphedema due to aberrant structural development), and secondary disorders, including lymphatic vessel/node injury or inflammation (e.g., infection, radiation therapy), extrinsic compression, tumor infiltration, or surgical excision of affected lymph nodes or vessels due to malignancy.
+Lymph removal can be adversely affected by inherited lymph vessel malformation (primary lymphedema due to aberrant structural development), and secondary disorders, including lymphatic vessel/node injury or inflammation (e.g., infection, radiation therapy), extrinsic compression, tumor infiltration, or surgical excision of affected lymph nodes or vessels due to malignancy.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)